CosmWasm/wasmd/x/wasm/IBC.md

   an IBCEnabled contract, this will be routed to the proper contract and call an exposed function for this purpose.
-* `IBCPacketAck` - The original sender of `IBCSendMsg` will get this callback eventually if the message was successfully processed on the other chain (this implies using an envelope for the IBC acknowledge message, so the Go code can differentiate between success and error)
+* `IBCPacketAck` - The original sender of `IBCSendMsg` will get this callback eventually if the message was processed on the other chain (this may be either a success or an error, but comes from the app-level protocol, not the IBC protocol).
-* `IBCPacketFailed` - The original sender of `IBCSendMsg` will get this callback eventually if the message failed to be processed on the other chain (for timeout, closed channel, or the other side returning an error message in the IBC acknowledgement)
+* `IBCPacketDropped` - The original sender of `IBCSendMsg` will get this callback eventually if the message failed to be processed on the other chain (for timeout, closed channel, or other IBC-level failure)

+Note: We may add some helpers inside the contract to map `IBCPacketAck` / `IBCPacketDropped` to `IBCPacketSucceeded` / `IBCPacketFailed` assuming they use the standard envelope.
+However, we decided not to enforce this on the Go-level, to allow contracts to communicate using protocols that do not use this envelope.

 Channel Lifecycle Hooks: